github/docs/content/pages/getting-started-with-github-pages/troubleshooting-404-errors-for-github-pages-sites.md

 ### Folder name

 Your folder names should not begin with underscore.
 Jekyll silently ignores such folders.
-Solution could be put `.nojekyll` empty file into root folder.
+The solution could be put ".nojekyll" empty file into the root folder.
 Another solution: add `_config.yml` with content

 ```
 include:
   - _next